miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 fi
 ```

-## External Monitor Is Connected Suring a Session
+## External Monitor Is Connected During a Session

 Next we create a function where we write the logic which we want to happen when an
 external monitor is plugged in during the session.
 Here we simply want to move half of